eoinmakers/bank-js/README.md

 This is a small project to practice maintaining code quality and process.
 [Source]

 This is a reimplementation of my previous Ruby implementation, [available here](https://github.com/hturnbull93/bank/).
+In addition to this browser versuib have also created a JavaScript implementation in [node](https://github.com/hturnbull93/bank-node/).
+I have also made a Python implementation, [available here](https://github.com/hturnbull93/bank-py/).

 It allows you to create an account, deposit funds into it, withdraw funds from it, and print statements.